RedaZt/SakugaGrabber/README.md

   * [bs4](https://pypi.python.org/pypi/beautifulsoup4)

 ## Usage
-* Download the latest version of "sakugagrabber.py" from [the releases page](https://github.com/RedaZt/SakugaGrabber/releases).
+* Download the latest release of "sakugagrabber.py" from [the releases page](https://github.com/RedaZt/SakugaGrabber/releases).
 * Run the script.
 * Paste your link and done.